hlzhou/peer-score/src/data_processing/README.md

 **To extract MIMIC csvs:**

 1. Create folders `../../data/mimic/mimic3` and `../../data/mimic/anypna` and `../../data/mimic/mimic_cleaned`
 2. Download raw MIMIC-III csvs from Physionet website and put them into `../../data/mimic/mimic3`.
-Also download smoking.tsv and codx.tsv from
+Also download `smoking.tsv` and `codx.tsv`.
 3. For all of the following scripts, check the paths the in code so that it is compatible with your setup.
 4. cd into `src/data_processing/mimic`
 5. Run `mimic3buildtimeline.R`